-Kate has appeared in recent seasons as a soloist at Lincoln Center with the American Classical Orchestra and Sacred Music in a Sacred Space (Bach Mass in B-Minor), Carnegie Hall and Chicago’s Orchestra Hall (Handel Dixit Dominus), at LA Opera (Missy Mazzoli Song From the Uproar), Carmel Bach Festival (BWV 97 and 199), with New York Baroque Incorporated (Ambizione in the "new-world" premiere of Bonaventura Aliotti's Santa Rosalia at Trinity Wall Street), with Boston's Chorus Pro Musica at Jordan Hall (Beethoven Missa Solemnis), Santa Fe Desert Chorale and Chamber Symphony (John Corigliano's Fern Hill), Indianapolis Symphonic Choir (Mendelssohn Elijah), Oregon Bach Festival (Bach Weihnachts-Oratorium), New York City Ballet and Musica Sacra (Mendelssohn A Midsummer Night’s Dream), Fairfield County Chorale (Bach Magnificat), Princeton Pro Musica (Bach Weihnachts-Oratorium) Clarion Music Society (Alto soloist in Maxamilian Steinberg's Passion Week in New York, St. Petersberg, Moscow, and London, Dritte Dame in Die Zauberflöte ), Bach Collegium San Diego (Handel Messiah, BWV 170, Vergnügte Ruh, beliebte Seelenlust), Mark Morris Dance Group (Vivaldi Gloria), “A Memorial to Allen Forte” at Yale University with Cantata Profana (Webern Op.
+Kate has appeared in recent seasons as a soloist at Lincoln Center with the American Classical Orchestra and Sacred Music in a Sacred Space (Bach Mass in B-Minor), Carnegie Hall and Chicago’s Orchestra Hall (Handel Dixit Dominus), at LA Opera (Missy Mazzoli Song From the Uproar, Philip Glass and Robert Wilson Einstein On The Beach), Carmel Bach Festival (BWV 97 and 199), with New York Baroque Incorporated (Ambizione in the "new-world" premiere of Bonaventura Aliotti's Santa Rosalia at Trinity Wall Street), with Boston's Chorus Pro Musica at Jordan Hall (Beethoven Missa Solemnis), Santa Fe Desert Chorale and Chamber Symphony (John Corigliano Fern Hill, Aaron Copland In The Beginning), Bard SummerScape Festival (Michael Gordon Acquanetta directed by Daniel Fish), with The New York Philharmonic Orchestra and The Crossing (Julia Wolfe Fire In My Mouth), Indianapolis Symphonic Choir (Mendelssohn Elijah), Oregon Bach Festival (Bach Weihnachts-Oratorium), New York City Ballet and Musica Sacra (Mendelssohn A Midsummer Night’s Dream), Fairfield County Chorale (Bach Magnificat), Princeton Pro Musica (Bach Weihnachts-Oratorium) Clarion Music Society (Alto soloist in Maxamilian Steinberg's Passion Week in New York, St. Petersberg, Moscow, and London, Dritte Dame in Die Zauberflöte ), Bach Collegium San Diego (Handel Messiah, BWV 170, Vergnügte Ruh, beliebte Seelenlust), Mark Morris Dance Group (Vivaldi Gloria), “A Memorial to Allen Forte” at Yale University with Cantata Profana (Webern Op.
 4 Fünf Lieder nach Gedichte von Stefan George), Bach Vespers at Holy Trinity, Bard Music Festival, with Anonymous 4 and The Bangor Symphony, Ekmeles Vocal Ensemble at the MATA Festival, Experiments in Opera, Yale Choral Artists, Vox Vocal Ensemble at The Guggenheim Museum, American Opera Projects, Berkshire Bach Society, Berkshire Choral International, Brooklyn Art Song Society, and the Rochester Philharmonic Orchestra.
 In 2012, Kate was a recipient of the William G. Blair award in the New York Oratorio Lyndon Woodside Soloist Competition.
 Kate is a founding member of New York’s Polydora Ensemble which specializes in Romantic repertoire for SATB quartet and piano and also commissions and premieres new works for these personnel.
 With the Polydora Ensemble, Kate has performed recitals at St. Ignatius Loyola, the German Consulate in New York, CUNY Grad Center's Elebash Hall, and Opera Grand Rapids, Michigan.

 From 2012 to 2015, Kate was featured worldwide in over 75 performances of Einstein on the Beach with the Philip Glass Ensemble.
 With her Einstein on the Beach family, Kate performed this iconic piece for audiences in Montpellier, Paris, London, Brooklyn, Toronto, Reggio Emilia, Amsterdam, Hong Kong, Melbourne, Berkeley, Mexico City, Los Angeles, Berlin and, most recently, in Gwangju, South Korea.
 Being part of this historic tour and piece of living art was a profound and transformative experience for which Kate is incredibly grateful.
 She also learned how to sing numbers really fast.